felixLumyni/SRB2ModCompiler2/README.md

 ## How to use this to test your mod
 - If your mod is in a compressed file, extract it to a folder with the ``unzip`` command
-- Drag and drop the .py file inside of the mod files, it should look something like [this](https://github.com/user-attachments/assets/b7f05909-e80d-4d2e-a339-4baa9795f128)
+- (SKIP IF YOU USE ``mod`` COMMAND) Drag and drop the .py file inside of the mod files, it should look something like [this](https://github.com/user-attachments/assets/b7f05909-e80d-4d2e-a339-4baa9795f128)
 - Run the .py file with [Python](https://www.python.org/) or [Visual Studio Code](https://code.visualstudio.com/), a terminal should open
 - If you haven't yet, tell it where your SRB2.exe is with the ``set`` command
 - Afterwards, everytime you simply press enter on the terminal (without a command), this script will automatically compile your mod and launch your game with it